Founded with YOU in mind

 Implementation of the plan required financial backing.
 Bilski and Huckle spent the better part of 1997 raising $4 million in capital from nearly 100 shareholders, many of them employees.
 North American Banking Company opened its doors in July of 1998 with 10 employees and finished the year with $21 million in assets, $18 million in deposits and $10 million in loans.

 Growth and stability

 Since that time, four additional branch offices have been opened: the Minneapolis office at 50th and France Avenue in 2001, the Hastings office in 2005, the Woodbury office in 2006, and the Shoreview office in 2017.
-Currently North American Banking Company has grown to approximately $873 million in assets, all the while staying true to their high tech, high touch philosophy.
+Construction of a new branch in Maple Grove will begin in 2022.
+North American Banking Company has grown to $950 million in assets as of year end 2021, all the while staying true to their high tech, high touch philosophy.

 It's easy to see how much things have changed.
 But our commitment to our customers and our community has not changed.